constverum/ProxyBroker/README.rst

     await broker.grab(countries=['US'], limit=100)
     # ...

-If you need just to gather proxies without check.
-Use the ``grab`` method for it.
+Use the ``grab`` method if you want only to gather the proxies without a check.
 Note: The number of found proxies can reach over 40k.